GALLERY

 Your travelling companions as you journey through life are forty million microbes, some on the skin, but most inside, particularly in your digestive tract.

-This is when your much maligned appendix come into its own.
+This is when your much maligned appendix comes into its own.

 “Who’s been sleeping in my bed?”